-- Opening the database with multiversion support.
-You can configure this either when you open your environment or when you open your database.
-Use the DB_MULTIVERSION flag to configure this support. - Configure your cursor or transaction to use snapshot isolation.
+• Opening the database or store with multiversion support.
+You can configure this either when you open your environment or when you open your database or store.
+Use the DB_MULTIVERSION flag to configure this support.
+Use either the EnvironmentConfig.setMultiversion() or the DatabaseConfig.setMultiversion() option to configure this support. • Configure your cursor or transaction to use snapshot isolation.